theramiyer/blog/content/post/2021/the-console-google-does-not-want-you-to-use.md

 This altering of the information you receive alters your general personality, which changes your thought process, and ultimately, makes you behave a certain way.

 Google is not immune to this either.
 Google locks you in filter bubbles in Search.
-You will find uncountable examples for this on the Web.
-[People have even written books on it.](https://amzn.to/32g1JI6) {{< sidenote "filter-bubble" >}}Buying _The Filter Bubble_ using the affiliate link will get my friends at [Meraki Post](https://instagram.com/merakipostofficial/) a small commission at _zero added cost_ to you.
-This helps cover costs.{{< /sidenote >}}
+You will find uncountable examples for this on the Web. {{< amazon "People have even written books on it." "https://amzn.to/3PS3rGw" >}}

 Why does Google filter search results despite being one of the two largest advertising platforms on the Web?
 Their AdSense is everywhere---conservative sites, liberal sites, economic right-wing sites, economic left-wing sites, entertainment sites, gossip sites, conspiracy theory sites---everywhere.
 Why does it matter if Google shows "agreeable" results or not?
 I have yet to find an answer to that.
 Perhaps conflicting signals (getting an economic right-wing ad on an economic left wing site)?
 But that does not change the fact that Google filters search results---based on demographics, your personal profile based on your interests, etc.